 Maury County African American HistoryGoal: To chronicle the history of the Black community in Maury County through documents, photographs, oral history, interviews and videos.

-Historical Documents on the Founding and Growth of Mount Lebanon Missionary Baptist Church, Columbia, Tennessee
+Members of the Mount Lebanon Missionary Baptist Church, Columbia, Tennessee, circa 1880’s

 St. Paul A.M.E (African Methodist Episcopal) Church

 Mt.
 Lebanon Missionary Baptist Church, founded in 1843, by three of Seaton’s ancestors: Eliza Webster, Annie and Dempsey Cherry and four others, is the oldest Black Baptist church in the state of Tennessee.
 Edmund Kelley, who traveled with Frederick Douglass, was the founding pastor.